andym80/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-### Hello-Webpack
+### LEADERBOARD
-Set up a project with Webpack to bundle JavaScript and CSS files.
+Set up a tablescore with functionality to submit and refresh all scores passing through an API.

 ## Built With

 - HTML/CSS
 - JavaScript
 - Webpack
+- API

 ## Getting Started